nojronatron/java-code-challenges/docs/readme-hashtable.md

 ADD: BackingArray at hashedIndex <- entry
 ```

-*Remember*: Each backing array index "bucket" is actually a linked list, so just get a reference to the linked list and use its add() function to store the item.
+*Remember*: Each backing array index "bucket" might be a linked list so just get a reference to the Bucket and use its existing functions to process the current item.

 ### GET